JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

 ## Predefined Server Build Parameters

-Here is the list of <emphasis tooltip="system-properties">system properties</emphasis> predefined in TeamCity and the respective environment variables.
+Here is the list of <emphasis tooltip="system-property">system properties</emphasis> predefined in TeamCity and the respective environment variables.

 <table><tr>